garosan/solidity_notes/rare_skills/beginner_solidity_tutorial/02_fixed_size_data_types.md

 ### uint256

-Let’s revisit uint256.
+Let's revisit uint256.
 The u means unsigned.
 It cannot represent negative numbers.
 The 256 means it can store numbers up to 256 bits large, or 2^256-1.

 This is the biggest number that can fit in a uint256:
 If you just change the last 5 to 6 you'll get an error.